-Inexperienced designers can waste enormous amounts of time debugging without a clear plan in mind.
-The following techniques can save you many hours.
+Inexperienced designers can waste hours debugging without a clear plan in mind.
+Follow a systematic process to finish quickly.

 - Understand what the expected inputs and outputs should be.
 Write down your expectations.
 This takes time but will usually save far more time than it takes. - Find the first place where a signal doesn't match your expectations.
 One bad signal will usually trigger others downstream, so focus your debugging on the first known error and don't worry yet about subsequent errors.
 For example, if tests 1 and 5 fail, start debugging test 1, not test 5. - Make sure the simulator displays all signals involved in computing the bad signal.
 If necessary, add them to the simulation and re-simulate as given above.
 If one of these inputs is bad, repeat this process to continue tracing it back. - Once all the inputs are good and the output is bad, you've localized your bug.
 Examine the relevant Verilog module and fix the mistake. - Repeat this process until all bugs have been fixed.